Murray County, Western Australia

 Murray County was one of the 26 counties of Western Australia that were designated in 1829 as cadastral divisions.
-It was named after George Murray, Secretary of State for War and the Colonies from 1828–1830, a personal friend of Lieutenant-Governor James Stirling.
+It was named after George Murray, Secretary of State for War and the Colonies from 1828 to 1830, a personal friend of Lieutenant-Governor James Stirling.

 It approximately corresponds to the Murray Land District and part of the Cockburn Sound Land District which form the basis for land titles in the area.